-Delivery Method: Flipped classes, seminars, workshops, peer support, laboratory experiments and online content.
+Delivery Method: Flipped content, online and F2F active classrooms and workshops, peer-led learning, practicals

 Module Aims: This module will continue discussion of concepts traditionally considered to be inorganic chemistry studying the structure and bonding of main group and transition metal compounds and major classes of reactions.
 Symmetry and group theory will also be introduced in this module.

-Material, techniques and skills covered in the course of this module will build on and therefore require understanding of all prior modules.
+Note: it is expected that material, techniques and skills covered in the course of this module will require understanding of any prior module.